Introduction

 Probably the movie that has pushed the Purkinje Effect to its maximum.
 So bold !
 (Director : Dan Scanlon, DP : Jean-Claude Kalache)

 I am fascinated by the desaturated look of this sequence.
 But this is actually very clever as it makes the headlights from the police and the characters (especially the monsters) pop more easily.
+I guess this is also some kind of tribute to classic horror movies.

 The good dinosaur